Kawasaki Ki-1001b

 On Display: | Yes |

-To meet this need in the short term, Kawasaki produced a high altitude version of the Ki-61 Hien (Swallow) fighter.
-However, problems with its liquid cooled engine resulted in large numbers of airframes being placed in storage awaiting serviceable engines.
+The Ki-61 Hien (Swallow) fighter was one of the main fighter aircraft of the Imperial Japanese Army.
+However, problems with its liquid-cooled engine resulted in large numbers of airframes being placed in storage awaiting serviceable engines.
 In an attempt to overcome this bottleneck, three airframes were modified to accept a Mitsubishi radial engine.

 Manoeuvrable, rugged, well armed and reliable, Allied pilots found the Ki-100 a formidable opponent.
 This is the only one to survive.